-You've had flings.
-Dating has become second-nature.
-Yet, those types of relationships can be exhausting and certainly are not meant to last a lifetime.
-Maybe it's time to find the real thing.
-Are you wondering if you’re at the point in your life when you should start looking for a something serious?
+Flings can be exhausting and are naturally not meant to last a lifetime.
+So how about finding the real thing?
+Are you wondering if you’re at the point in your life when you should start looking for something serious?
+Well first, consider the below.

 What Is a Serious Relationship?

 In order to understand if you’re at the place in your life where you’re truly ready to have a serious relationship, it’s important to know what this kind of connection with someone else actually entails.
 In the most basic sense, a serious relationship is one in which you’re completely committed to your partner; you’re totally open and honest with one another; you trust each other deeply; and you’re on the same page not only in terms of your values and ethics but about your future together as well.